OpenTimelineIO/otio-plugin-template/README.md

 of known plugins.

-## Github Actions

-A set of simple automation scripts are available in the `.github/workflows` folder.
-* `ci.yaml` - runs unit tests
-* `create_draft_release` - when a tag is pushed, it creates a draft for a release
-* `deploy_package.yaml` - simple packing an publishing of a plugin package

 ## Contributions

-If you have any suggestions or changes to suggest to this template repository, please provide them via [pull request](../../pulls) or [create an issue](../../issues) as appropriate.
+If you have any suggested changes to the template repository itself, please provide them via [pull request](../../pulls) or [create an issue](../../issues) as appropriate.

-All contributions must align with the contribution [guidelines](https://opentimelineio.readthedocs.io/en/latest/tutorials/contributing.html) of the OpenTimelineIO project.
+All contributions back to the template repository must align with the contribution [guidelines](https://opentimelineio.readthedocs.io/en/latest/tutorials/contributing.html) of the OpenTimelineIO project.